 2.2 PHL will ensure that any people processing or accessing the Data are subject to a duty of confidence.
 All staff of PHL are bound by the terms of PHL’s Staff Data Policy regarding correct and lawful processing.

 2.3 PHL will take appropriate measures to ensure the security of processing the Data, such that are outlined in PHL’s Data Policy as published on PHL’s website.

-  2.4 PHL will only engage sub-processors of the Data with the prior consent of the Controller and a written contract.
-By submitting the Data for delivery by a chosen courier or postal provider through Parcelhub, such shipment being governed by prior written Sales Agreement, the Controller consents to PHL passing any of the Data necessary to that courier or postal provider for processing for their contracted purpose of conducting that delivery.
-Any other sub-processing of the Data will be subject to a further and separate written agreement.
+2.4 By submitting the Data for delivery by a chosen courier or postal provider through Parcelhub, such shipment being governed by prior written Sales Agreement, or by written acceptance of provided quotation for services, the Controller consents to PHL passing any of the Data necessary to that courier or postal provider for processing for their contracted purpose of conducting that delivery.
+PHL may also use other companies within the Whistl Group to assist with Customer Service provision, in which event restricted staff thereof will access related data to the query.
+Otherwise PHL will only engage sub-processors of the Data with the prior consent of the Controller and written agreement.